fennel-ai/client/docs/pages/api-reference/sources/source.md

 </Expandable>

 <Expandable title="tier" type="None | str | List[str]" defaultVal="None">
-When present, marks this source to be selected during sync call only when sync call itself is made for a `tier` that matches this tier.
-Primary use case is to decorate a single dataset with many `@source` decorators and choose only one of them to sync depending on the environment.
+When present, marks this source to be selected during `commit` only when `commit` operation itself is made for a `tier` that matches this tier.
+Primary use case is to decorate a single dataset with many `@source` decorators and choose only one of them to commit depending on the environment.
 </Expandable>

 <Expandable title="preproc" type="Optional[Dict[str, Union[Ref, Any]]]" defaultVal="None">